RashadGasimli/WhiteSur-librewolf-theme/README.md

 ### Manual installation

-1. Go to `about:support` in Firefox.
+1. Go to `about:support` in Librewolf.
 2. Application Basics > Profile Directory > Open Directory.
 3. Copy `chrome` folder Firefox config folder.
 4. If you are using Firefox 69+:
 	1. Go to `about:config` in Firefox.
 	2. Search for `toolkit.legacyUserProfileCustomizations.stylesheets` and set it to `true`.
-5. Restart Firefox.
+5. Restart Librewolf.
 6. Open Firefox customization panel and:
 	1. Use *Title bar* option to toggle CSD if is not set by default.
 	2. Move the new tab button to headerbar.